Last Updated on December 14, 2020

 Now while a true bug out bag list might never be complete, I was simply looking for a place to start – a foundation to build upon.
 I believe this list provides a great jumping off point.
 I think we can both agree that if it is important enough to be listed as “the one thing” every bug out bag can’t be without, it should be in yours.
 Check it out:

-“For its size, weight and usefulness a must have is Duct Tape.
-I prefer Gorilla Tape brand because it is so much stronger and can be used for repairs, makeshift bandage or millions of other creative uses.
-Duct tape is a must have for any respectable Bug Out Bag.” – Pat from The Prepper Journal
+“For its size, weight, and usefulness a must-have is Duct Tape.
+I prefer the Gorilla Tape brand because it is so much stronger and can be used for repairs, makeshift bandages, or millions of other creative uses.
+Duct tape is a must-have for any respectable Bug Out Bag.” – Pat from The Prepper Journal

 “I think the obvious answer is that every bug-out bag should include a means of protection, such as a gun.
 If a given bug-out situation is just a short-term emergency such as fleeing a natural disaster, then the gun is useless, though comforting to have.
 In a long-term bug-out situation, without a gun, you are at the mercy of unprepared, and desperate folks who NEED your stuff.
 All your prepping is for naught, if anyone can come along and take it from you.” – Spencer from All About Preppers